aaron5670/Flashcards-learning-platform/README.md

 # Dutch learning platform with flashcards
 A school project builded with React & Node.js.

+## 🇳🇱 Everything from here is in Dutch
 ### Leden

 - Aaron van den Berg